On C-class equations: Invariants and C-class via Cartan connections

 \subsection{The trivial ODE}

-We exclude the cases of scalar 3rd order ODE and of (systems of) 2nd order ODEs as these lead to parabolic geometries, which are structurally different.
-So suppose that $n \geq 2$ and $m \geq 1$, except $(m,n) = (2,1)$.
+We exclude the cases of scalar 3rd order ODE and of (systems of) 2nd order ODE as these lead to parabolic geometries, which are structurally different.
+So suppose that $n \geq 2$ and $m \geq 1$, with $(n,m) \neq\,\, (2,1)$.
 Then the contact symmetry algebra $\fg$ of the trivial ODE $\bu^{(n+1)} = 0$ consists entirely of the (prolonged) point symmetries:

 where $1 \leq a,b \leq m$.
-Abstractly, $\fg = \fq \ltimes \fa$, where $\fq = \fsl_2 \times \fgl_m$ acts on the abelian ideal $\fa = V_n \boxtimes W$, with $V_n = S^n(\bbR^2)$ as an $\fsl_2$-module and $W = \bbR^m$.
+Abstractly, $\fg = \fq \ltimes \fa$, where $\fq = \fsl_2 \times \fgl_m$ acts on the abelian ideal $\fa = V_n \otimes W$, with $V_n = S^n(\bbR^2)$ as an $\fsl_2$-module and $W = \bbR^m$.
 Take a basis $\{ \sfx,\sfy \}$ on $\bbR^2$ and the standard $\fsl_2$-basis

 On $V_n$, use the basis $\sfv^i = \frac{1}{i!} \sfx^{n-i} \sfy^i$, where $0 \leq i \leq n$.
 Let $\{ \sfe_a \}$ and $\{ \sfe^a_b \}$ be the standard bases on $\bbR^m$ and $\fgl_m$, which satisfy $\sfe^a_b \sfe_c = \delta^a_c \sfe_b$.